 Recently, I heard about a gentleman who put together an “owner’s manual” for potential co-workers to better understand him.
-His intention was to ensure his quirks and his personality did not drive people away.
+His intention was to ensure his personality and quirkiness did not drive people away.
 In other words, he wanted to make sure people had an idea of how best to work with him so they did not just co-exist but they could thrive together.

 I was so fascinated by the idea that I shamelessly stole it and have put this page together.
 Here are the most important things to know about me, at least at first.

 I am an introvert.
 And this means that I get re-energized by time alone with my own thoughts and interests and hobbies.
 It also means that one-to-one I am typically just fine and I am also mostly good in and around small groups of people (i.e., 3 to 6 or so).
 If I have to interface with larger groups of people I find myself easily exhausted and probably a little too irritable for most people’s comfort.